AlexLittlejohn/ALCameraViewController/README.md

 ### Installation & Requirements
 This project requires Xcode 8.3 to run and compiles with swift 3.1
-> Please note: This library makes use of the AVFoundation camera API's which are unavailable on the iOS simulator.
+> Note: This library makes use of the AVFoundation camera API's which are unavailable on the iOS simulator.
 You'll need a real device to run it.

 ALCameraViewController is available on CocoaPods.
 Add the following to your Podfile: